D0liphin/simple-terminal-chatroom/README.md

 # simple-terminal-chatroom
-A simple program that allows hosting and connecting to chatrooms.
+A simple program that allows hosting and connecting to chatrooms via a terminal.